ManInWeb3/chainlink-node/README.md

+This is a first iteration of infra as code to run a HA Chanlink and Ethereum nodes on AWS.
+So it has issues, bugs ...

 # Chainlink oracle infra

 1. Creates a VPC, secirity groups and IAM policies to let VMs save data backups to S3